 My biggest objection is the author’s use of shifting first-person narratives.
 For me, it doesn’t enhance the story.
-I’d prefer to spend significant time with three or four characters rather than get rotating snippets from twenty.
-Yes, twenty.
+I’d prefer to spend significant time with three or four characters rather than get rotating snippets from eleven.
+Yes, eleven.
 None of the characters are done any justice by the head-snapping, short-chaptered switches from one to another.

 For example, Persephone is the heart of the story, and yet Agha-Jaffar doesn’t delve into her experience in Hades’ Underworld.
 I wanted to know so much more about how they negotiated their relationship, given that Hades basically kidnapped her.
 Also how does a sunny, tree-hugging, nature lover manage in the soul-crushing darkness of the Underworld?

 Another story arc I wanted more of was the relationship between Demeter and Persephone.
 It’s classic mother-daughter conflict, amped up with Goddess-level crankiness.
 Demeter thinks she’s doing the best for her daughter, while Persephone (and her younger incarnation Kore) chafes under the yoke of a controlling mother.
 Given the chance to escape, Kore quickly understands what the upgrade to Persephone buys her in terms of independence.